-It’s quite a daunting time, especially if you haven’t got plans in place, but that’s OK – it’s important to lean on the support networks around you.
+It’s quite a daunting time, especially if you haven’t got plans in place, but that’s ok – lean on the support networks around you.

-I was fortunate to have an incredible network of family and friends around me, but it was also the terrific support from the AFLPA and the Glenelg Football Club in South Australia that helped in my transition.
+I was fortunate to have an incredible network of family and friends around me but it was also the terrific support from the AFLPA and the Glenelg Football Club in South Australia that helped my transition.

-The Glenelg Football Club played a major role and helped facilitate my transfer from La Trobe University (Vic) back to Flinders University (SA) and also assisted with the transition back into their proud footy club where I played my junior career.
+The Glenelg Football Club played a major role and helped facilitate my transfer from La Trobe Uni (Vic) back to Flinders Uni (SA) and also assisted with the transition back into their proud footy club where I played my junior career.

 When the invitation came to attend the AFLPA Transition Camp, to be honest, I didn’t have plans to attend.